Prison Legal News:

 On review, the Kansas Supreme Court held that the right to jail time credit is statutory and covered ...

 The Supreme Court of Kansas has held that a prisoner is entitled to have time spent in an inpatient drug treatment facility while on probation count as jail time in a consecutive non-drug case.

 In December 2008, Javiad Akhtar, a disabled California state prisoner at Mule Creek State Prison, was informed that he was being moved from his cell to a triple bunk in a dayroom dormitory.
 Akhtar refused after showing staff documentation signed by a doctor indicating that his various medical conditions, as well as his mobility impairment, limited the locations in which he could safely be housed.

 After twice being disciplined for refusing to move, Akhtar was moved to a triple bunk in the dayroom, around 75 feet from the nearest urinal.
 He subsequently fell from the bunk bed and broke his wrist.
 Further, he suffered embarrassment and humiliation on several occasions when, unable to reach the restroom in time, he urinated on himself.

 Akhtar filed suit in federal court in October 2009, alleging deliberate indifference to his serious medical needs.
-He attached exhibits to his complaint indicating that he had exhausted his ...
+He attached exhibits to his complaint indicating that he had exhausted his administrative remedies. ...